Mammillary body

-The mammillary bodies are a pair of small round bodies, located on the undersurface of the brain that, as part of the diencephalon, form part of the limbic system.
+The mammillary bodies also mamillary bodies, are a pair of small round brainstem nuclei.
+They are located on the undersurface of the brain that, as part of the diencephalon, form part of the limbic system.
 They are located at the ends of the anterior arches of the fornix.
 They consist of two groups of nuclei, the medial mammillary nuclei and the lateral mammillary nuclei.

 Neuroanatomists have often categorized the mammillary bodies as part of the posterior part of hypothalamus.

 Structure

 Connections

-They are connected to other parts of the brain (as shown in the schematic, below left), and act as a relay for impulses coming from the amygdalae and hippocampi, via the mamillo-thalamic tract to the thalamus.
+They are connected to other parts of the brain (as shown in the schematic, below left), and act as a relay for impulses coming from the amygdalae and hippocampi, via the mamillothalamic tract to the thalamus.